msvana/logreg-c/README.md

 # Logistic Regression in C

 Why?
 Because I can.
-And also becuase I'm an ML guy who wants to learn C.
+And also because I'm an ML guy who wants to learn C.
-Besides Logistic Regression itself, the project also contains simple implementations of required primives:
+Besides Logistic Regression itself, the project also contains simple implementations of required primitives:

 - 2D array
 - Dataset struct and loader